-Roasted coffee beans must be grinded to break the beans into smaller pieces so as to increase the surface area necessary for extraction.
+Roasted coffee beans must be ground to break the beans into smaller pieces so as to increase the surface area necessary for extraction.
 The finer the grind size, the faster is the extraction, and vice versa.
-Depending on the brewing method/equipment, the right size must be adopted so that the rate of extraction is ideal and less sediments go into the cup.
-Due to oxidation that will stale the coffee grounds as soon as the beans are grinded, it is always recommended to grind the coffee beans just before brewing and with the right amount.
+Depending on the brewing method/equipment, the right size must be adopted so that the rate of extraction is ideal and fewer sediments go into the cup.
+Due to oxidation that will stale the coffee grounds as soon as the beans are ground, it is always recommended to grind the coffee beans just before brewing and with the right amount.
 So what are the different types of grinders?
 Burr and blade grinders.

-To start with, blade grinder is the cheapest and the most straight forward coffee grinder commonly found in most shopping malls.
-Equipped with a motor and a blade, user just have to throw in the beans, cover the grinder and press the power button.
+To start with, the blade grinder is the cheapest and the most straightforward coffee grinder commonly found in most shopping malls.
+Equipped with a motor and a blade, the user just has to throw in the beans, cover the grinder and press the power button.
 The grinding blade will rotate, whack through the beans and break them into small pieces.
 The grind size depends on the duration of the grind, that is, a finer grind is achieved by leaving the grinder on for a few more seconds.
 A very simple process, but the weakness is the lack of control and consistency of the grind size.
 Regardless of the duration of the grind, the grounds will contain sizes ranging from powder to chunks.
 The difference is just the quantity of these sizes.

-The entry-level burr grinder is the high speed direct drive grinder whereby the high speed motor is connected directly to the burrs.
-Though high speed, it give rise to heat that affects the quality of the end grounds, noise that is not so pleasing to the ears, and the static that will lump the grounds into chunks that can adversely affects the packing of the coffee cake in the portafilter when making espresso.
-Nevertheless, with these disadvantages, these grinders will still do its job into producing uniform grinds at a low price point.
+The entry-level burr grinder is the high-speed direct-drive grinder whereby the high-speed motor is connected directly to the burrs.
+Though high speed, it gives rise to heat that affects the quality of the end grounds, noise that is not so pleasing to the ears, and the static that will lump the grounds into chunks that can adversely affect the packing of the coffee cake in the portafilter when making espresso.
+Nevertheless, with these disadvantages, these grinders will still do their job of producing uniform grinds at a low price point.